lescx/www.les.cx/content/colophon.md

 includeToc = false
 +++

-[les.cx](/) is designed, written, and produced by me, Luca Etienne Schulz.
-ASCII art is also done by myself.
+[les.cx](/) is made by Luca Etienne Schulz.

 It is typeset in `system-ui` font family.
+In article on why this should be the default behaviour is currently in draft.

-[les.cx](/) is hosted at [netcup.de](https://netcup.de).
-My server is located in Nuremberg.
+My server is hosted at [netcup.de](https://netcup.de), located in Nuremberg.

 Email provider is [mailbox.org](https://mailbox.org) from Berlin.